cuttlefishh/python-for-data-analysis/README.md

 # Python for Data Analysis

-This course focuses on analyzing data of all types using the Python programming language.
+Learn to analyze data of all types using the Python programming language.
 No programming experience is necessary.

+Software covered:

-The IPython environment and Jupyter notebooks are used throughout.
-Conda is used for package management and virtual environments.
-All notebooks are in Python 3.
+* IPython environment and Jupyter notebooks
+* Conda for package management and virtual environments
+* Python 3

 Course topics include: